MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 ```

 ### -EncryptRMSTemplate
 The EncryptRMSTemplate parameter specifies an action for the DLP rule that applies rights management service (RMS) templates to files.
-You identify the RMS template by name.
+You must identify the RMS template by name.
 If the name contains spaces, enclose the name in quotation marks (").

 Use the Get-RMSTemplate cmdlet to see the RMS templates that are available.